WorldModelers/WorldModelers.github.io/reading-assembly.md

 interconnected Docker containers.
-Once running, this integrated system allows for uploading documents through a web-based UI, having machine-reading systems process these documents, and then creating an assembled knowledge base that can be loaded into the CauseMos HMI.
+Once running, this integrated system allows for uploading documents through a web-based UI, having machine-reading systems process these documents, and then creating an assembled knowledge base that can be loaded into the Causemos HMI.
 From the assembled knowledge base, individual projects can be initiated and maintained.
 Uploading new documents for a given project is also supported, with new causal knowledge extracted from the documents incrementally added to the project.

-In addition to the integrated system, we also document and provide tutorials for running component technologies in simpler, more limited workflows (W1-3).
+In addition to the integrated system, we also document and provide tutorials for running component technologies in simpler, more limited
+workflows: "Reading only" and "Reading and assembly".
 These workflows can be useful for prototyping changes to component technologies before moving onto full integration, or for situations where only a subset of component systems are needed.